 For a student studying full time, each academic year of the programme will comprise 1200 learning hours which include both direct contact hours and private study hours.
 The precise breakdown of hours will be subject dependent and will vary according to modules.
 Please refer to the individual module details under Course Structure.

 Methods of assessment will vary according to subject specialism and individual modules.
 Please refer to the individual module details under Course Structure.

 For programme aims and learning outcomes please see the programmes specification for each subject below.
 Please note that outcomes will depend on your specific module selection:

-Law at Kent scored 93% overall and was ranked 9th for research intensity in The Complete University Guide 2021.
+Law at Kent was ranked 9th for research intensity and scored 88% overall in The Complete University Guide 2022.

 Kent has an excellent employment record, with Law School graduates demanding some of the highest starting salaries in the UK.
 Law graduates can go into a variety of careers, including working as: solicitors or barristers in private practice; lawyers in companies, local authorities, central government and its agencies, or in the institutions of the European Union; non-legal careers, such as banking, finance and management